-In very good condition bearing in mind the Gramophone is over 90 years old.
+In very good condition bearing in mind the Gramophones age.

 I have tried to describe the Gramophone accurately.
 However, it must be born in mind unlike many "Antiques" that have been safely stored against the ravages of time in a display cabinet; the Gramophone was a Domestic Appliance which was a main source of home entertainment.

 Realistically the only Gramophones that won't show signs of age are over restored examples, or the reproduction models imported from the Far East.